oliverphilcox/RascalC/docs/usage/jackknife-weights.rst

 **NB**: The two field script computes all three combinations of weights between the two random fields, thus has a runtime :math:`\sim` 3 times that of ``jackknife_weights.py``.
 Running these together in one script ensures that we have the same number of jackknives for all fields.
 Also, the two fields must be distinct, else there are issues with double counting.

-.. todo:: check RascalC read-in procedure with all weights

 **Input Parameters**

 - {RANDOM_PARTICLE_FILE}, {RANDOM_PARTICLE_FILE_1}, {RANDOM_PARTICLE_FILE_2}: Input ASCII file containing random particle positions and jackknife numbers in {x,y,z,weight,jackknife_ID} format, such as that created with the :doc:`pre-processing` scripts.
 This should be in ``.csv``, ``.txt`` or ``.dat`` format with space-separated columns.